University of Nottingham: University status

 University College Nottingham students received their degrees from the University of London.
-However, in 1943, the university was granted its Royal Charter which endowed it with university status and gave it the power to confer degrees.
-In 1948 University College Nottingham was incorporated as The University of Nottingham.
+However, in 1943, the university was granted its royal charter which endowed it with university status and gave it the power to confer degrees.
+In 1948 University College Nottingham was incorporated as the University of Nottingham.

 In the 1940s, the Midlands Agricultural and Dairy College at Sutton Bonington merged with the university as the School of Agriculture, and in 1956 the Portland Building was completed to complement the Trent Building.
 In 1970, the university established the UK's first new medical school of the 20th century.

+The university has used several logos throughout its history, beginning with its coat of arms.
+Later, Nottingham adopted a simpler logo, in which a stylised version of Nottingham Castle was surrounded by the text "The University of Nottingham".
+In 2001 Nottingham undertook a major re-branding exercise, which included replacing the logo with the current one.

+Modern day

 In 1999, Jubilee Campus was opened on the former site of the Raleigh Bicycle Company, one mile (1.6 km) away from the University Park Campus.
 Nottingham then began to expand overseas, opening campuses in Malaysia and in China in 1999 and 2004 respectively.
 In 2005, the King's Meadow Campus opened near University Park.

-The university has used several logos throughout its history, beginning with its coat of arms.
-Later, Nottingham adopted a simpler logo, in which a stylised version of Nottingham Castle was surrounded by the text "The University of Nottingham".
-In 2001 Nottingham undertook a major re-branding exercise, which included replacing the logo with the current one.
+In November 2023, the University of Nottingham became the first university in the UK to be awarded an Athena SWAN Gold Award for its commitment to advancing gender equality.

+In November 2025, the university announced that it would permanently suspend 16 courses, including all modern language and music courses, for new students.
+It cited "significant financial challenges" due to decreasing numbers of students, especially international students, as the reason.